-Representation: The Chief Investment Officer, all Investment Directors and the Director of Risk Management are all members of the IC.
+Representation: The Chief Investment Officer (CIO), each Asset Class Director and the Director of Risk Management are members of the SIC.
+Additional TMRS employees may be designated a member of the SIC at the discretion of the CIO or Executive Director.
 The Investment Support Analyst (ISA) will serve as the Secretary of the SIC.
 Other TMRS personnel may attend SIC meetings.
 The TMRS Executive Director, Internal Audit and Legal will be invited to all SIC meetings.
+In the absence of a CIO, the Executive Director may take such actions as he or she deems appropriate to allow the SIC to fulfill its obligations as required under the Investment Policy Statement (IPS).